dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/mongodb.md

 ### Source `mongo_collection`

-This function fetches one collection from a MongoDB database using PyMongo.
+This function fetches a single collection from a MongoDB database using PyMongo.

 ```python
 def mongodb_collection(